 ZERO WASTE: WHAT IS IT, WHY IS IT

-Since 2013, my spouse and I have worked towards living trash-free.
-The landfill-bound waste we create in one year wouldn't fill a shoebox.
+Since 2013, my spouse and I have worked towards living waste-free.
+The landfill-bound trash we create in one year wouldn't fill a shoebox.
 Our commitment to reducing waste and consumption is a daily practice, stemming from a larger ideal of supporting environmental and human rights, and a desire to live simply.

 America boasts the most wasteful culture in history - the result of an economic model dependent on a continual increase in the amount of manufactured goods.
 Our limitless appetite for objects and energy...